De-bugging a sync loop

 5. If you're not experiencing a syncing loop but still believe there's an issue going on, please email our Support team.

-6. After fixing the sync loop (by removing the third party that's connecting your sources), delete the "Contacts+ Support" contact with the mismatched origin in your external sources (Google Contacts, iCloud, or Exchange/Office 365/Outlook).
-Contacts+ will notice and within 24 hours, we will resume syncing.
+6. After fixing the sync loop (by removing the third-party apps that are connecting your sources), delete the "Contacts+ Support" contact with the mismatched origin in your external sources (Google Contacts, iCloud, or Exchange/Office 365/Outlook).
+Contacts+ will notice this and within 24 hours, we will resume syncing.

-A mismatched origin includes seeing the wrong origin in one of your external sources.
-For example, if you're logged into your Google Contacts account but you see "origin: _____ (icloud)" in the notes field, that indicates a mismatched origin.
+Note: A mismatched origin includes seeing the wrong origin in one of your external sources.
+For example, if you're logged into your Google Contacts account but you see "origin: _____ (iCloud)" in the notes field, that indicates a mismatched origin.